cwcyau/hdruk-roche-summer-school/README.md

 This summer school is unlikely to be suitable for those already with **direct** research experience of spatial single-cell analysis.

 If you wish to apply for internships, you will need to be eligible to work in the UK, EU or Switzerland.

+## How much will it cost me to attend?

+Thanks to sponsorship by Roche and support from Health Data Research UK, we are able to offer the event available at minimal cost.

+Registration fees:

+- HDRUK Wellcome PhD student (**free**)
+- All other PhD students (**£100**)

+Your registration fee will cover tuition, accommodation and a number of meals.

 ## How do you register?